mbhushan/ps-algods-py/chap3-BasicDataStructure/Programming_Exercises_chap3.md

 ##### 20. Implement a stack using linked lists.
 > Please refer to StackLinkedList.py for implementation and StackLinkedListClient.py for test client code.

+##### 21. Implement a queue using linked lists.
+> Please refer to QueueLinkedList.py for implementation and QueueLinkedListClient.py for test client code.